 1. High School

-Provincial High School Graduation Certificate with a 60% average in nine level 3000 credits or equivalent including:
+Provincial High School Graduation Certificate with a 60% average in eight level 3000 credits or equivalent including:

 i.
 Mathematics (4 credits) chosen from: